On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Acknowledgments

 \section{Acknowledgments}

-We acknowledge discussions with Felix Huber and Zahra Raissi.
+We acknowledge discussions with Zahra Raissi, Markus Grassl, Felix Huber and Hyunho Cha.
 This work is supported by the National Science Centre (Poland) through the SONATA BIS project No. 019/34/E/ST2/00369.
-The Center for Quantum-Enabled Computing project is carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).
+The Center for Quantum-Enabled Computing project is carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021--2027 (FENG).